Athens Combo Ticket Book Your Trip Athens Tourist Pass

 There are actually several ways you can get from Athens to Meteora.

-You could also choose to travel by train or by bus, but note that the online resources for schedules and itineraries are scarce and sometimes can be found only in Greek.
+You could also choose to travel by train or bus, but note that the online resources for schedules and itineraries are scarce and sometimes can be found only in Greek.

 Luckily for you, we have gathered all the information you need to get from Athens to Meteora easily and conveniently.